tommililja/Farse/CONTRIBUTING.md

 Bug reports, feature requests and pull requests are all welcome.

-## Issues
+### Issues

-Found a bug, missing something or have some feedback?
+Found a bug, missing something or have feedback?
 Open an [issue](https://github.com/tommililja/Farse/issues).

-## Pull requests
+### Pull requests

-Add relevant tests for new functionality and bug fixes.
-Please try to follow the existing structure and style.
+- Add relevant tests for new functionality and bug fixes.
+- Please try to follow the existing structure and style.

-## Tests
+### Tests

 The test suite uses [Verify](https://github.com/VerifyTests/Verify).